monofon/hindent-format/README.md

 ## Requirements

-Requires [Pandoc](http://pandoc.org) to be installed.
+Requires [hindent](https://github.com/chrisdone/hindent) to be installed.

 ## Release Notes

 ### 0.0.1

 Initial release.
+Developed and tested on macOS.